 You are probably testing software that changes on a regular basis.
 Some changes are major and require old tests to be rewritten.
 But many changes, such as relabeling a button or layout adjustments, are minor.
 A person might not even notice these changes, but they can easily break automated tests.

 Auto-heal helps mabl adapt to such changes so your browser tests keep on working through these inevitable changes.
+This article explains how it works.

 - Looking for element candidates